NTFS Attack Surface Deep-Dive

 Heap Overflow from Crafted MFT Attributes

-The most common pattern.
-An MFT attribute record contains a length field that doesn't match the actual data.
+This is the most common and most dangerous pattern.
+An MFT attribute record contains a length field that does not match the actual data.
 The driver allocates a buffer based on one field, then copies data based on another, overflowing the heap buffer.
-CVE-2025-24993 is the textbook case -- a crafted VHD with a corrupted MFT record triggers a heap overflow during volume mount, classified as RCE.

-CVE-2026-20840 and CVE-2026-20922 are variations on the same theme in different attribute parsing code paths.
+CVE-2026-20840 and CVE-2026-20922 are variations in different attribute parsing code paths.
+The root cause is the same: size field inconsistency leading to buffer overflow.

 Information Disclosure via Unvalidated Offsets

 On-disk offset or length fields point past the end of a kernel buffer.
 The driver reads and returns data from adjacent kernel memory, leaking pool contents to the caller.

 CVE-2025-24991 and CVE-2025-24992 both involve out-of-bounds reads from crafted attribute records.
 CVE-2025-24984 leaks sensitive kernel data through a similar offset validation gap.

-These info-disclosure bugs serve as KASLR bypass primitives in a multi-bug chain, or as standalone kernel memory leaks.
+These info-disclosure bugs serve as KASLR bypass primitives in multi-bug chains, or as standalone kernel memory leaks.

 Stack Overflow from Deep Nesting